tagomobile/api/README.md

 http://tagomobile.com/api/v1/barcodes?ApiKey=df2c3de1-bdbd-45c2-803e-84b52d335d9c

-Please note, that provided in documentation key is only for testing purposes, do not use it in your production environment.
+**Please note:** API Key provided in documentation is only for testing purposes, do not use it in your production environment.
 This test key could be used only for GET requests.

 Response example
 -------------------